 Many studies highlight the importance of being on the first page of search results.
 Call it convenience or laziness, most searchers limit their clicks to page one results.
 According to Philip Petrescu, “On average, 71.33% of searches result in a page one organic click.
 Page two and three get only 5.59% of the clicks.
 On the first page alone, the first five results account for 67.60% of all the clicks and the results from 6 to 10 account for only 3.73%.”

 Learning about SEO and applying the best practices won’t guarantee top rankings.
 However, it will provide you with strategic advantages and allow you to pick SEO battles more wisely.
-For example, I’ve chosen not to write about certain topics because those posts would not likely show up on this first page of results given the competition.
+For example, I’ve chosen not to write about certain topics because those posts would not likely rank well given the existing competition.

 Who Should Learn SEO

-Although SEO is just one of many online marketing activities, it’s a critical one to learn.
+Although SEO is just one of many online marketing activities, it’s the most critical to learn.
 Understanding SEO obviously helps with ranking in search engines, but it also helps with ranking wherever search is applicable.
 For example, on Amazon.
 You should learn SEO if you:

 - Own or manage a website or blog